 Colombia Ports of Cartagena and Contecar Central Security & Customs

-USTDA provided a grant to Sociedad Portuaria Regional de Cartagena for a feasibility study that assist with guidance on integrating the customs and security facilities of the Cartagena and Contecar ports.
+USTDA provided a grant to Sociedad Portuaria Regional de Cartagena for a feasibility study that assisted in integrating the customs and security facilities of the Cartagena and Contecar ports.
 The grant promoted security enhancements at the Port of Cartagena, which ships over one-quarter of its total container volume to the United States.
 The Port of Cartagena received Container Security Initiative designation in 2007 due, in part, to USTDA-funded technical assistance on the chain-of-custody security at the port.

 Egyptian Rail Safety